 Finally, the two encouraged other RISE with SAP teams to avoid micromanaging.
 Smith noted that asking questions about processes and setups and providing constructive feedback were critical to the success of the project.

-To hear more insights from Duke Energy about this project, attend SAP for Utilities, Presented by ASUG on September 9-11.
-Register here.
+To hear more insights from SAP for Utilities, Presented by ASUG read our recap of the conference’s topics.

 Want to continue reading this article?